Table Of Contents

 1. The Best Grout

-The best grout sealer is Sealer’s Choice Gold by Aquamix.
+The best grout sealer is Aqua-X Grout Sealer by Black Diamond Coatings.

-It is a low odor, penetrating grout sealer suitable for:
+It is a low odor, high yield penetrating grout sealer suitable for:

 • All Types of Grout (excluding Epoxy grout)